-- We would like to thank Andràs Zlinszky for his contributions to earlier versions of the data set, Charles Davison for feedback - regarding data use and handling, as well as Matthew Barbee and Zsófia Koma for sharing their insights on the source data - merger and Zsófia's script to generate summary statistics for the different versions of the DHM point clouds.
-Funding for this - vork was provided by the Carlsberg Foundation (Distinguished Associate Professor Fellowships) and Aarhus University
+Acknowledgements.
+We would like to thank Andràs Zlinszky for his contributions to earlier versions of the data set, Charles Davison for feedback regarding data use and handling, and Matthew Barbee and Zsófia Koma for sharing their insights on the source data merger and Zsófia's script to generate summary statistics for the different versions of the DHM point clouds.